 Children and Music: Benefits of Music in Child Development

-From birth, parents instinctively use music to calm and soothe children, to express love and joy, and to engage and interact.
+Parents instinctively use music to calm and soothe children, to express love and joy, and to engage and interact.
 Parents can build on these natural instincts by learning how music can impact child development, improve social skills, and benefit children of all ages.

-Music and the Brain: The Benefits of MusicA 2016 study at the University of Southern California’s Brain and Creativity Institute found that musical experiences in childhood can actually accelerate brain development, particularly in the areas of language acquisition and reading skills.
-According to the National Association of Music Merchants Foundation (NAMM Foundation), learning to play an instrument can improve mathematical learning and even increase SAT scores.
+A 2016 study at the University of Southern California’s Brain and Creativity Institute found that musical experiences in childhood can actually accelerate brain development, particularly in the areas of language acquisition and reading skills.
+According to the National Association of Music Merchants (NAMM Foundation), learning to play an instrument can improve mathematical learning and even increase SAT scores.

 But academic achievement isn’t the only benefit of music education and exposure.
 Music ignites all areas of child development and skills for school readiness, including intellectual, social-emotional, motor, language, and overall literacy.
 It helps the body and the mind work together.
 Exposing children to music during early development helps them learn the sounds and meanings of words.
 Dancing to music helps children build motor skills while allowing them to practice self-expression.
 For children and adults, music helps strengthen memory skills.

 Toddlers and Music: Toddlers love to dance and move to music.
 The key to toddler music is repetition, which encourages language and memorization.
 Silly songs make toddlers laugh.
-Try singing a familiar song and inserting a silly word in the place of the correct word, like “Mary had a little spider” instead of lamb.
+Try singing a familiar song and inserting a silly word in place of the correct word, like “Mary had a little spider” instead of lamb.
 Let children reproduce rhythms by clapping or tapping objects.